Everything you need to know about writing for Work Design Magazine.

 Please maintain a third-person voice at all times.
 Do not write in first or second person.
 Try to avoid slang and provide context when describing hypothetical scenarios.
 When using acronyms, spell out the first use, followed by the acronym in parentheses.

 Work Design has several content sharing agreements with some amazing partners such as IIDA, CoreNet, and AllWork, so there is the possibility that your piece will be picked up there after publishing.
+By collaborating with us, you are agreeing to have your piece potentially appear with any of our working partners.

 Upon posting, we require all contributors join us in celebrating by sharing your piece far and wide on your organization’s Twitter, Facebook, Instagram, LinkedIn, and Pinterest pages and be sure to tag us @workdesignmag or use #workdesignmagazine.